EndPointCorp/end-point-blog/2015/04/22/railsconf-2015-atlanta-day-two.html.md

 <img border="0" src="/blog/2015/04/22/railsconf-2015-atlanta-day-two/image-0.jpeg"/>

 Eduardo Gutierrez gave a talk on Capybara where he went through explicit examples of balancing maintainability, readability, and performance in Capybara.
 I'll update this post to include links to all these talks when they become available.
-Here are the videos &amp; slides for these talks:
+Here are the videos & slides for these talks:

 - [Ambitious Capybara by Eduardo Gutierrez](http://confreaks.tv/videos/railsconf2015-ambitious-capybara) - [slides](https://speakerdeck.com/ecbypi/ambitious-capybara)
 - [RSpec: It's Not Actually Magic by Noel Rappin](http://confreaks.tv/videos/railsconf2015-rspec-it-s-not-actually-magic) - [slides](https://speakerdeck.com/noelrap/rspec-it-isnt-actually-magic)